Mary Berry Savoury Rice Recipe

 How To Make Mary Berry Savoury Rice Recipe

-1. Sauté aromatics: Place a large pan or heavy-based pot over medium heat.
-Add the oil.
-Once hot, add the diced onion and sauté until softened and just starting to colour (about 5 minutes).
-Add the chopped garlic and chilli (if using) and sauté for 1 minute more until fragrant.
+1. Sauté aromatics: Heat the oil in a large, heavy-based pot over medium heat.
+Add the onion and cook for 5 minutes until soft.
+Stir in the garlic and chilli (if using) for 1 minute until you can really smell them.

-4. Cook covered: Put the lid on the pan and turn the heat down to low.
-Cook for 20 minutes with no peeking.
-Lifting the lid releases the steam needed to cook the rice.
+4. Cook covered: Pop a tight-fitting lid on and turn the heat down to low.
+Cook for 20 minutes.The Golden Rule: Do not lift the lid!
+You need that trapped steam to cook the grains evenly.

 Mary Berry Savoury Rice Recipe